 Reasons to Shop Small

-We asked our alumni entrepreneurs why it's important to shop small this holiday season.
+We asked our alumni entrepreneurs why it's important to shop small throughout the year.
 Here's what they had to say.
-Please consider shopping small this holiday season and creating long-lasting change within your own communities.
+Please consider supporting local businesses and creating long-lasting change within your own communities.

 "People in your communities are producing something for you, and responding to niche desires, needs and aesthetics.
 The big guys only focus on what the masses want and leave so many people feeling left out."

 “Small businesses are the lifeblood of capitalism...(and) every large business started out as a small one.
 It’s certainly a way to get things that are more unique than you would find elsewhere.”

 “Over the past decade we’ve worked to develop our local supply chain so when you’re drinking our products, you’re supporting our local farms and all the farmers’ families that work so hard to grow food in our state.”

 Founder, Wigle Whiskey and Threadbare Cider & Mead